JuniorSilva1998/Calendar/README.md

 Locale is set to North America, so the calender displays Sunday as the first day of the week, date display is in MDY, and time is displayed as a 12 hour clock.

+SDL2 may need to be installed and set as dependencies for this to work.